slzhffktm/go-http-test/README.md

 # go-http-test: HTTP Testing Library for Go

 go-http-test is a library for Go that provides a convenient way to start a new HTTP server at a desired address and enables you to perform various HTTP testing scenarios with ease.
-This library is especially useful for writing unit tests and integration tests for HTTP-based applications in Go.
+This library is especially useful for writing unit tests and end-to-end tests for HTTP-based applications in Go.
 This library uses https://github.com/julienschmidt/httprouter for routing mechanism, so it supports all routing feature from provided, e.g. path parameter using `/:pathparam`.